 The goal of Cure the Streets is to reduce the frequency of shootings and gun homicides within the target areas.
 We track gun-related violent incidents in the target areas year over year and as compared to gun violence rates in the District overall.
 We also track data associated with the activities of the program.

 We also measure community perceptions of violence in the target areas to determine whether the program influences how residents feel about the level of violence in their neighborhoods.
-In the autumn of 2019, we contracted to conduct a community survey in the target areas, which will serve as a baseline of community perceptions of violence in the neighborhood.
-We have delayed conducting the follow up survey after learning that there was not a safe, effective, and reasonably priced methodology for conducting the survey during the pandemic.
-We plan to conduct an in-person follow-up survey this fall if it is safe to do so.
+In the fall of 2019, we contracted to conduct a community survey in the target areas, which will serve as a baseline of community perceptions of violence in the neighborhood.
+We had delayed conducting it during the pandemic, but are now in the process of conducting an in-person follow-up survey.

 When looking at this early data, bear in mind the following: